 Students with a demonstrated interest in publishing have always gained the most from the course.
 Many types of interests and jobs — including volunteer work — can be considered related to publishing, including:

 - Photography, graphic arts, sales, or marketing experience

-- Work on university or school newspapers, literary journals, or blogs
+- Work on university or college newspapers, literary journals, or blogs

 - Bookstore or library experience

 Applicants should know that the course does not emphasize instruction in journalism or creative writing.
 But applicants with writing experience who seek new ways to apply their skills within the world of publishing — as editors, publicists, designers, marketing and business managers or publishers — are encouraged to apply.

 All applicants must have successfully completed all requirements for a bachelor’s degree by the start of the course if they plan to work in the United States.
 Only in extremely rare circumstances do we admit students who have yet to finish their undergraduate degrees, since students who are not ready to enter the workforce immediately cannot take full advantage of the networking opportunities, job market preparation and career placement services we offer and because an undergraduate degree is necessary to get a job in publishing in the United States.
 Please contact our office if you are a U.K. citizen who has decided to forgo a university education to pursue a career in publishing.
 We will always make exceptions for these students because a bachelor’s degree is not required to work in the U.K.

 The Oxford course will take place from September 4 to September 28, 2023.
 Applications for the 2023 course are now open.